-A vintage family favorite, this creamy green gelatin salad has bright flavor and is fun to serve!
-This treat is coming to you from great-grandma’s recipe box.
+This creamy vintage lime Jello salad has bright flavor and is fun to serve!
+Our family lovingly refers to it as green Jello salad and it is coming to you from great-grandma’s recipe box.

 It was hard to decide who to give credit to for this recipe.
 My great-grandma got it from her mom (my great-great-grandma of dutch apple cake fame).